WordPress Multisite lets you create multiple WordPress websites that all use the same set of themes and plugins.

-Another way to put it is that WP Multisite makes some of the easy, mundane tasks like updating plugins easier, but makes the hard tasks (like debugging problems or migrating) even harder.
+Basically, WP Multisite makes some of the easy tasks like updating plugins easier, but makes the hard tasks (like debugging problems or migrating) even harder.
 Not a good tradeoff in most cases!

 8. Putting All of Your Eggs in One Basket